NEWBORN PREP GUIDE

 When will the newborn session take place?

-Newborn sessions take place Wednesdays or Thursdays at 9:00.
+Newborn sessions take place W-F at 9:00.
 Please schedule your day accordingly.
 Sometimes this means hubby might have to take off or come on lunch for family photographs.
 School aged children may also have to be checked out of school to participate.

 What is required for the age of the baby?
 Is it too late to schedule a newborn session?